Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Results

 with $\mu=x,y,$ and $z$ for the second constraint.
 The first constraint follows from TRS of the system, while the second arises because $\mathcal{T}_{j,j+\mu}^{y}$ corresponds to the adjoint component of $\tau^y$ in the mean-field decomposition, as shown in Eq. \eqref{eq: MF_imp_coup}.
 Despite these constraints, the optimized Majorana hopping lattice can be nonplanar, which makes a direct application of Lieb’s conjecture nontrivial in general.

 Here we can simplify the discussion by exploiting the fact that, in clusters with global reflection symmetry at $g/J=1$, the lowest internal flux configurations also respect local reflection symmetry in both flux sectors.
 This symmetry implies $Q_j^x\sim i\gamma_j^y\gamma_j^z=0$ with $j\in\Lambda$.
 Under this condition, we find that the mean-field optimized state in each flux sector further satisfies $\mathcal{T}_{j,j+z}^x=\langle i\gamma_j^x c_{j+z}^{}\rangle =0$.
 The vanishing of these Majorana hopping amplitudes deforms the Majorana hopping lattice around an impurity into a planar graph as shown in Fig. \ref{fig: Lieb_theorem}.
 In this planar structure, the Majorana mode $\gamma^x$ is connected to $j+x$ and $j+y$ sites, $\gamma^z$ is connected to all NN sites, while $\gamma^y$ is connected only to $\gamma^x$ and does not form any closed circuits.
 As a result, all sites can be divided into two distinct sublattices, and all Majorana hopping amplitudes are finite only between sites belonging to different sublattices.
-The resulting Majorana hopping lattice thus forms a planar and bipartite graph, to which Lieb’s conjecture is applicable, and exhibits an emergent square loop in the vicinity of the impurity site.
+The resulting self-consistent Majorana hopping lattice forms a planar and bipartite graph, with an emergent square plaquette in the vicinity of the impurity site.
+This allows us to compare its flux configuration with the flux pattern favored by Lieb's theorem for the corresponding quadratic Majorana hopping problem.

 Figure \ref{fig: Lieb_theorem} shows a schematic illustration of the flux configurations around an impurity in the mean-field-optimized Majorana hopping lattice for both flux sectors.
 The emergent square plaquette in the vicinity of the impurity always binds a flux, irrespective of the flux sector.
 In the bound-flux sector, no additional fluxes appear in the surrounding hexagonal plaquettes, fully consistent with Lieb’s conjecture.
-In contrast, in the zero-flux sector the deformed hexagonal plaquette also hosts a flux, indicating a deviation from the conjecture.
+By contrast, in the zero-flux sector the deformed hexagonal plaquette also carries a $\pi$-flux.
+Although this comparison is only qualitative, it suggests that the self-consistent Majorana hopping network develops a local energetic preference for the bound-flux sector.
+As the impurity coupling $g$ increases, this local contribution becomes increasingly important, providing a possible explanation for the reentrant transition to the bound-flux sector at large $g/J$.

-Finally, we comment on the situation in clusters that do not preserve reflection symmetry.
-As briefly discussed in the previous section, the quadrupole moment $Q^x\sim i\gamma^y\gamma^z$ can become finite, though still very small, in the bound-flux sector of a cluster that lacks global reflection symmetry.
-In this situation, the emergent square loop is further split into two square subcircuits.
-We confirm that one of these sub-plaquettes binds the flux, while the other does not.